0b01/autocompletex/README.md

 ### Overview

-Currently, two types of autocompletion is support:
+Currently, two types of autocompletion are supported:

 * Lexicographic
 * Predictive